multiism/talk-blocks/README.md

 ### Dimensions

-The length of blocks are completely variable, based on the length of the word with padding on either side.
+The length of blocks are completely variable, based on the length of the word plus padding on either side.
 The other dimensions of a standard block are **TBD**×**TBD**.

 If a block is too large, prefix/postfix blocks may not be able to rest ontop of it, and it may not work with joiners and splitters or other special blocks.
 Joiners and splitters may have some extra margins available, but it's still best to use the standard size if possible.

-Blocks should be [filletted][fillet] (rounded) with a radius of **TBD**.
+The edges and corners should be [filletted][fillet] (rounded) with a radius of **TBD**.

 ### Typography

 **TBD** should be used as the default font, but other fonts and font variations can be used for various effects.
 Whatever font is used, the text can still be aligned properly.

+The text should be inset, in addition to being painted.

 **TODO:** specify font size and margins and baselines and everything.